A BRIEF HISTORY OF ENGLISH GOVERNMENT

-In 1918 in Britain women over 30 were allowed to vote if they owned property or were married to a householder.
+In 1918 in Britain women over 30 were allowed to vote if they met a property qualification.
 In 1928 all women were allowed to vote at the age of 21 (the same as men).
-In 1919 Nancy Astor became the first female MP and in 1929 Margaret Bondfield became the first female cabinet minister.
+In 1919 Nancy Astor was elected an MP.
+She was the first woman MP to take her seat in the House of Commons.
+In 1929 Margaret Bondfield became the first female cabinet minister.
 In 1979 Margaret Thatcher became the first female Prime Minister of Britain.

 Meanwhile in 1909 the House of Lords rejected Lloyd George's budget.
 In response, the Liberals passed the Parliament Act, which stated the House of Lords, could not interfere with financial bills.
 The Lords could no longer veto any bills but only delay them for two years.
 In 1949 that was reduced to one year.
 In 1999 most hereditary peers in the House of Lords lost their seats.

 In 1974 some British counties were reorganized.
 In the 1990s many English cities became unitary authorities.

 A history of English society